Iryna V. Nikolaieva is an associate based in the New York office and is a member of the firm’s Corporate Department and Aviation Practice Group. ...

 - American Airlines in its sale-leaseback arrangements with ILFC to finance up to 15 new Boeing 737-800 aircraft.

-- American Airlines in its $276 million offering of notes secured initially by cash collateral, which was subsequently replaced with 12 Boeing aircraft.
+- American Airlines in its offering of $276 million offering of notes secured initially by cash collateral, which was subsequently replaced with 12 Boeing aircraft.